A road to recovery and healing from PTSD

 Ketamine, when administered in low doses, has been a landmark therapy in the treatment of moderate to severe PTSD.
 Ketamine has long been used as an anesthetic to treat battlefield injuries.
 Physicians began to discover that soldiers who were treated with ketamine compared to other anesthetics, suffered lower rates of PTSD on the whole.
 This discovery prompted research, development, and clinical trials into the treatment of PTSD utilizing low dosage ketamine therapy, both in conjunction with talk therapy and without it.

 Backed by Evidence

-A notable study was conducted at the Icahn School of Medicine at Mount Sinai which was the first randomized, controlled trial of ketamine therapy on individuas suffering from chronic PTSD.
-Authors of the study concluded: "The data presented in our current study not only replicates, but also builds on our initial findings about ketamine for PTSD, indicating that in addition to being rapid, ketamine's effect can be maintained over several weeks.”
+A notable study was conducted at the Icahn School of Medicine at Mount Sinai which was the first randomized, controlled trial of ketamine therapy on individuals suffering from chronic PTSD.
+The authors of the study concluded: "The data presented in our current study not only replicates but also builds on our initial findings of ketamine for PTSD, indicating that in addition to being rapid, ketamine's effect can be maintained over several weeks.”

 Approaching Comprehensive Wellness